TheRealSvc/TheRealSvc/README.md

 - 👋 Hi, I’m @TheRealSvc
 - 👀 I’m interested in DataScience, Cloud Solutions, R, Python, Julia, JavaScript and .NET development with C#
 - 🌱 Currently backend engineer
-- www.ournoiseindata.co.uk (hobby project with Blazor webassembly)
+- ournoiseindata.co.uk (hobby project with Blazor webassembly)

 <!---
 TheRealSvc/TheRealSvc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.